 3. Use an external battery.

-If you don't have power supply available for powering the router provided with MVN Link system, you may consider using an external battery for the router provided by Xsens.
-With the use of the router you will have a further reach with the WiFi signal as well, compared to a soft Access Point.
+If you don't have a power supply available for powering the router provided with MVN Link system, you may consider using an external battery for the router provided by Xsens.
+With the use of the router, you will have a further reach with the WiFi signal as well, compared to a soft Access Point.